 More than half of those responding said they’ve waited two or three months for services.

 “We tried to get my son’s driver’s license and they were booked out at least two months before we could get an appointment,” said one reader from Lawton.
-“Then they cancelled it and had to wait another two months before we ever got to get in.”
+“Then they canceled it and had to wait another two months before we ever got to get in.”

 Another person from Stillwater said they renewed their license online at the end of March, but still haven’t received the new license.
 They’ve called several times and waited on hold for more than an hour each time but still haven’t received answers about the delay.